attilio-oliva/tamagotchi-landtiger/README.md

 I implemented some workaround to avoid the **flickering** and the display slowness while avoiding previous frame pixel traces.
 For this purpose, I should have implemented something like a double buffering system to make it work.
 What I came up with is what like to call with the *“poor man's double buffering”*.
 Normally, the double buffering is used to render the next frame on a different buffer, and then swap the buffers when the rendering is done.
 This way, the screen will always show a complete frame, and not a partial one (flickering effect).
 This is done by using two buffers, one for the current frame(inside the display) and one for the next frame (in RAM).
 When the rendering is done, the buffers are swapped.
 This is a very common technique used in games and other applications.

 Then why didn't you just do that?
 Well, the RAM is not enough to save a whole frame with a resolution of 320×240 pixels and 2 Bytes per pixel (RGB 565).
-The available RAM is only 64 KB, and the buffer size would be 320×240×2 bytes (153 600 bytes).
+The available RAM is only 64 kB, and the buffer size would be 320×240×2 bytes (153 600 bytes).
 So I had to come up with something else.

 We cannot just put every pixel info in a buffer, so we just have to compress it somehow.
 What I came up is to use two structures:
 - **render_buffer**: an in-RAM buffer with only a portion of the screen that will be rendered.